By Scott Leggett

 Scott Leggett is co-principal, Global 1 and managing director, Convergent SameDay Orthopedic Strategies.
 With more than two decades working in orthopedics, Leggett’s experience includes founding a network of independent, physician-owned outpatient surgery centers.
 In addition, he served as the president and board member of the California Ambulatory Surgery Association (CASA).

 Global 1, a licensed third-party administrator (TPA), is the largest commercially insured bundled payments manager in California and amongst the largest in the nation.
-G1’s innovative bundled payment structure is designed to deliver cost-effective surgical services that result in increased transparency, lowered costs and improved medical outcomes in an outpatient setting.
+Global 1’s innovative bundled payment structure is designed to deliver cost-effective surgical services that result in increased transparency, lowered costs and improved medical outcomes in an outpatient setting.